lorien/pyproject/README.md

 # Python Project Template for Cookiecutter

-This is a template for [cookiecutter](https://github.com/cookiecutter/cookiecutter) to create starting set of files for a new python project.
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template I use to start new python project.

-Features:
+Features of this template:

 - Makefile with "make" commands to run linters, tests and other utilities
 - Default configurations for all tools used in the template